rdpoor/mu/README.md

 ## changelog

+* 2014-05-15: cleaned up SpliceStream (i.e. fixed it).  mune23 is a
+sketch for "strumming" using SpliceStream.
+It works, but there's a lot of crackling due to non-zero splice points.
+Need to work on a cross-fade version.
 * Wrote SpliceStreams that acts like SequenceStream, but stops output of the previous stream when the next stream starts.
 * 2014-05-09: test/test_rt_player runs a bare-bones RtPlayer in order